adilonam/Driver-Alert/README.md

-# Emergency Driver Alert (EVA) software repository
+# Emergency Driver Alert (EVA) Software Repository

-### This is a project led by Gabriel Sarch, Sylvester Benson-Sesay, and Phuc Do as part of the University of Rochester Biomedical Engineering Senior Design Project
+### This is a project led by Gabriel Sarch, Sylvester Benson-Sesay, and Phuc Do as part of the University of Rochester Biomedical Engineering Senior Design Project.
-### The problem was pitched to us by Marlene Sutliff and Steven Barnett, UR Community/Deaf Wellness Center and Dan Brooks, President HLAA NYS Association
+### The problem was pitched to us by Marlene Sutliff and Steven Barnett from the UR Community/Deaf Wellness Center, and Dan Brooks, President of HLAA NYS Association.

+### Problem Statement:
-Problem statement: There is a need to ensure that drivers are alerted of approaching emergency vehicles so that they can quickly and safely remove themselves from the path of the emergency vehicle.
-It is especially a challenge for deaf, hard of hearing, and distracted drivers to identify emergency signals, which puts them at an increased risk for colliding with emergency vehicles.
-The focus of this project is to develop a device for use in the car that detects emergency vehicles and notifies the driver of their presence in real time.
+There is a need to ensure that drivers are alerted of approaching emergency vehicles so that they can quickly and safely move out of the way.
+This is particularly challenging for deaf, hard-of-hearing, and distracted drivers, making it difficult to identify emergency signals and increasing the risk of collisions with emergency vehicles.
+The focus of this project is to develop an in-car device that detects emergency vehicles and notifies the driver of their presence in real time.

-**The code in this repository can be used to train and implement a real-time siren detector**
+**The code in this repository can be used to train and implement a real-time siren detector.**

-## About the detector
+## About the Detector
-The detector uses a standard CNN to detect sirens in urban and car noise
+The detector uses a standard convolutional neural network (CNN) to detect sirens amidst urban and car noise.

-### Video of working detector (click the image to go to video):
+### Video of Working Detector (click the image to go to the video):

 [![Alt text](https://img.youtube.com/vi/yw6vhPHvPNU/0.jpg)](https://www.youtube.com/watch?v=yw6vhPHvPNU)

-### CNN architecture:
+### CNN Architecture:
-- Simple convolutional architecture able to fit on a small device (can run on CPU or small GPU)
+- Simple convolutional architecture that can run on a small device (supports CPU or small GPU).
-- Output: probability of "siren present" and "siren not present"
+- Output: probability of "siren present" and "siren not present."

-### Training data
+### Training Data
-- The training data is taken from UrbanSounds8k data set (https://urbansounddataset.weebly.com/urbansound8k.html), Youtube.com, as well as some field recordings taken in Rochester, NY while driving.
+- Training data is gathered from the UrbanSounds8k dataset (https://urbansounddataset.weebly.com/urbansound8k.html), YouTube, and some field recordings taken in Rochester, NY while driving.
-- The CNN is trained on 3 second audio chunks
+- The CNN is trained on 3-second audio chunks.
-- Mel-cepstral frequency coefficients (MFCCs) are extracted and used as input to the CNN
+- Mel-cepstral frequency coefficients (MFCCs) are extracted and used as input to the CNN.
-- siren audio and background noise is randomly scrambled before each batch of training
+- Siren audio and background noise are randomly scrambled before each training batch.
-- Various signal-to-noise ratios between the siren and background noise are generated to increase generalization
+- Various signal-to-noise ratios between the siren and background noise are generated to improve generalization.

-## Files in repo
+## Files in Repository
 There are four main files:
-1) **convertWav2Txt** & **generateTrainingData** are used to format the audio collected, split up the data into chunks, and save it into a numpy array
+1. **convertWav2Txt** & **generateTrainingData**: Format collected audio, split data into chunks, and save as numpy arrays.
-2) **trainSirenDetector** is for setting up the CNN architecture and training it
+2. **trainSirenDetector**: Set up the CNN architecture and train it.
-3) **Real-Time Siren Detector** is the real-time detector that can be used with any microphone
+3. **Real-Time Siren Detector**: Real-time detector that works with any microphone.
+4. **main.py**: FastAPI server with WebSocket for real-time audio streaming.

 The **Models/** folder contains our trained models which can be used by the Real-time Siren Detector.
 See CNN architecture for more info.

+## Adding FastAPI WebSocket Streaming
+We have integrated FastAPI's WebSocket for streaming audio, allowing real-time detection.